OUR MISSION STATEMENT

 If we cannot return them directly to their owner they will be placed in the lost property box which is situated by the school office.
 Items unclaimed at the end of the half term will be disposed of.

-From 1st September 2015, the governments Universal Infants School Meals initiative means all children in Foundation Stage 2, Year 1 and Year 2 are entitled to a free school meal.
+From 1st September 2015, the governments Universal Infants School Meals initiative meant all children in Foundation Stage 2, Year 1 and Year 2 are entitled to a free school meal.
 Please ask at the school office for more information.
 Children attending nursery for a full day can have a school meal at lunchtime but these are not included in the free meal initiative and need to be paid for by parents.
 Please see the school office for more information.

 If your child requires a special diet, then please inform the school office so that arrangements can be made.